CameronSamuell/cameronsamuell.github.io/_posts/2022-06-02-joadia-submission.md

 ### Finally...

-Making Joadia available like this for a short challenge was probably a ton of work for someone(s).
+Making Joadia available like this for a short challenge was probably a ton of work for someone/some people.
 I had a great time, and learned all kinds of weird things.
 RL.
 SPOD.
 A2C.
 OPV.
 PPO.
 DQN.
 Mot Coy!

 So, thank you!